-Internships - Fall Application Deadline is August 1st826 Boston hires a group of enthusiastic, dedicated design, program, development, and store interns for fall, spring, and summer terms.
+Internships - Hiring on a Rolling Basis826 Boston hires a group of enthusiastic, dedicated design, program, development, and marketing interns for fall, spring, and summer terms.
 Interns will work individually and collectively with each other, our staff of five full-time employees, and a large group of volunteers.

 In addition to general intern responsibilities, each intern track has a particular focus:

 • Design Interns specialize in all aspects of design for 826 Boston programming, advertisement and events, including brochure & flyer design, book layout, merchandise design & research and illustration.

 • Program Interns work closely with the Program Director and Program Coordinator on tutoring and in-school projects, meet with students on a regular basis, run or support writing workshops, tutoring, in-school projects, mentor teen staff members, and support events and initiatives.

 • Development Interns learn all aspects of nonprofit development and work closely with the Executive Director on grant writing, proposals, event planning, and donor relations.
 They also participate in other aspects of programming and support staff in administrative tasks, outreach projects, events, and tutoring.

 • Marketing Interns work closely with our store and events team to manage the Greater Boston Bigfoot Research Institute and to expand 826 Boston's social media presence, to actively document and promote programming, to research local media and circulate press releases, to increase store sales by strengthening community visibility, and to support volunteer-led fundraisers and gala events.